Taarts/ReactOneListClient/diarize.md

 Components come into their own when we use "<Routes><Route path="" element={< ----- >}>" to render them in the app.

+Delete function and activated the "Link" component from react-router-dom

 ## All the usual

 FOUR STEPS TO MAKING REACT APP: